mbhs-nhs/mbhs-nhs.github.io/members.md

 The official commmunications will be through Remind.
 The Remind code is **@boydnhs17**

 You should also ensure that you are on Ms. Smith's mailing list.

+# National Honor Society: Future Ready

+The National Honor Society wants to help members become #Futuready, that is, prepared for their bright futures.
+Take a look at their [resources](https://www.nhs.us/futuready). #Futuready is a collection of visual guides and videos especially for middle level and high school students.
+The series—custom-prepared for NHS and NJHS by an educator—provides guidance and exercises in building fundamental skills necessary for college, career, and lifetime success.